mdeschermeier/Shiphero/README.md

 ### Shiphero::getProduct($prod = null)
 **Parameters:** $prod *array* - *optional*

 Query the API for product information.
-This method handles both the retrieval of a single product (by sku) and the retrieval of *all* items.
+This method handles both the retrieval of a single product (by sku) and the retrieval of *all* items using default settings.
 ```PHP
 $prod = array('sku' => 12345);
 $response = Shiphero::getProduct($prod) // - Get one item.